ibnutri/wemos-iot-button/README.md

 # wemos-iot-button

 Simple iot button that use ifttt as service provider.
-It will connect to predefined ssid and password (with alternative). and one the button clicked, it will `ping` ifttt trigger, that you can use to trigger anything on ifttt
+It will connect to predefined ssid and password (with alternative). and when the button clicked (or double clicked), it will `ping` ifttt trigger, that you can use to trigger anything on ifttt. (will add step by step later)

 I find it is useful to annoy my wife (by using the trigger to send her email from my email).
 If you find another purpose please do tell me.

 Setup
 =======